iamcal/lib_bcrypt/README.md

 If you have perl's Test::Harness installed (you almost certainly do), you can run the tests using:

     prove --exec 'php' test.php

+## Notes

+Bcrypt will only use the first 72 bytes of the password as part of the hash.
+If you supply a longer string, only the first 72 bytes will be hashed.